NCAR/DART/observations/obs_converters/quikscat/QuikSCAT.rst

-After successfully building HDF, add the appropriate library flags to your mkmf.template file, or for Derecho users, use the already available files at ``/DART/build_templates/mkmf.template.quikscat.intel/gfortran``.
+After successfully building HDF, add the appropriate library flags to your mkmf.template file, or for Derecho users, use the already available files at */DART/build_templates/mkmf.template.quikscat.intel* or */DART/build_templates/mkmf.template.quikscat.gfortran*.
 Below is a snippet from an mkmf.template file used to link to both NetCDF and HDF4.

 .. code:: text